Sean Mason: Career

 genre."
 Also in 2022, he formed the Sean Mason Quintet, featuring Tony Glausi (trumpet), Chris Lewis (tenor saxophone), Felix Moseholm (bass), and Domo Branch (drums).
 The group was part of "Jazz at Lincoln Center Emerging Artist" initiative.

 In 2023, Mason released his debut album, The Southern Suite, as a leader, featuring his quintet.
 It was released on Blue Engine Records, Jazz at Lincoln Center's in-house label, and received favorable reviews.
+The Bitter Southerner named it one of the 20 Best Southern Albums of 2023, at #15.

 In 2024, he co-released Chrome Valley with poet Mahogany L. Browne, a project that blended jazz with spoken word.
 That same year, he co-released My Ideal with vocalist Catherine Russell on Dot Time Records.
 The duo album received a Grammy Award nomination for Best Jazz Vocal Album at the 67th Annual Grammy Awards.
 My Ideal also won a 2025 Bistro Award for "Outstanding Recording."
-Later that same year Mason released, A Breathe of Fresh Air, which received a fair amount of radio airplay and favorable reviews.
+Later that same year Mason released, A Breath of Fresh Air, which received a fair amount of radio airplay and favorable reviews.
+It was included in Goldmine's "Best of the Best" jazz releases of 2025.